nginx/unit-docs/source/howto/source.rst

    # :nxt_hint:`sbin/unitd <This preserves relative paths>` :nxt_ph:`RUNTIME OPTIONS <See the table below>`

 Run :command:`unitd -h` or :command:`unitd --version` to list Unit's compile-time settings.
-Usually, the defaults don't require overrides; however, the following runtime options are available.
-For details and security notes, see :ref:`here <source-config-src>`.
+Usually, the defaults don't require overrides; still, the following runtime options are available.
+For their compile-time counterparts, see :ref:`here <source-config-src>`.

-General runtime options and :ref:`compile-time setting
-<source-config-src>` overrides:

 .. list-table::

    * - :samp:`--help`, :samp:`-h`
-     - Displays a summary of Unit's command-line options and their compile-time defaults.
+     - Displays a summary of the command-line options and their defaults.

    * - :samp:`--version`
      - Displays Unit's version and the :program:`./configure` settings it was